gardenappl/readable/README.md

-# reader-view-cli
+# readability-cli

 ### Firefox Reader View in your terminal!

-**reader-view-cli** takes any HTML page and strips out unnecessary bloat by using [Mozilla's Readability library](https://github.com/mozilla/readability).
+**readability-cli** takes any HTML page and strips out unnecessary bloat by using [Mozilla's Readability library](https://github.com/mozilla/readability).
 As a result, you get a web page which contains only the core content and nothing more.
 The resulting HTML is suitable for terminal browsers, text readers, and other uses.

 Here is a before-and-after comparison, using [an article from The Guardian](https://www.theguardian.com/technology/2018/jul/23/tech-industry-wealth-futurism-transhumanism-singularity) as a test subject.